-Please understand that the following is not our policy as it law set out by the UK government.
+Please understand that the following is NOT our policy as it is UK law set out by the UK government.

-Since October 2007 regarding the VCR Act you can only purchase a black airsoft gun or RIF (Realistic Imitation Firearm) if you have a defence under law which proves you are an active player (airsoft skirmisher) at a registered airsoft skirmish site OR have a valid defence for purchasing a RIF under Section 37 of the Violent Crime Reduction Act.
+Since October 2007 regarding the VCR Act you can only purchase a black airsoft gun or RIF (Realistic Imitation Firearm) if you have a defence under law which proves you have a valid defence for purchasing a RIF under Section 37 of the Violent Crime Reduction Act.

 If you do not have a valid defence the weapon has to be painted over 51% in a bright colour (a process known as Two Toning).